topyo/Webstack-Implementation/README.md

  ![](./Images/phpversion.png)

 ## Excellent!

 ## The LAMP stack is completely installed and fully operational.

 To test the  setup with a PHP script, it’s best to set up a proper Apache Virtual Host to hold the website’s files and folders.
 Virtual host permits the hosting of multiple websites on a single machine.

-Creating a Virtual Host for the Website using Apache
+### Creating a Virtual Host for the Website using Apache

 A domain name called "webstacklamp" was set up and since Apache on Ubuntu 20.04 has one server block enabled by default that is configured to serve documents from the /var/www/html directory.
-This configuration was left as is and the authors directory was added to the default one.
+This configuration was left as is and the author's directory was added to the default one.

-The directory for Apache’s `sites-available` directory using was created using the command
+The directory for Apache’s `sites-available' was created using the command

 `$ sudo mkdir /var/www/webstacklamp`